Department of Mathematics and Computer Science

 The department of mathematics works in conjunction with the departments of computer science and statistics, allowing students to add breadth to their major and providing for cross-disciplinary research opportunities.
 Through close interaction with distinguished faculty, students in the department of mathematics are well trained in critical and logical thinking, which is central to an understanding of the natural sciences and figures prominently in many of the social sciences.
 Mathematics provides an excellent preparation for any career field— technical or not.

-We are also very proud to be associated with the new Bullock Math Academy, that will be reaching out to area middle school students to make them aware of the beauty of mathematics.
-You can read more about it here.
+The department of mathematics is proud to be associated with the Bullock Math Academy, which reaches out to local middle school students to make them aware of the beauty of mathematics.